 The mirror will darken gradually to reduce glare.
 This change may take a few moments.

-OFF: Shuts off the Day/Night function.
-The mirror will stay in the Day setting.
+Pressing the switch on the bottom of the mirror turns off the day/night function.
+The mirror will stay in the day setting.

 To keep the photocells operating well, occasionally clean them with a cotton swab and glass cleaner.